jdufner/pytorch_tutorial/README.md

+# Tutorial

+# Installation

-Install PyTorch, Numpy, Matplot etc without CUDA.
+Install PyTorch, Numpy, and Matplot without CUDA support.
 This works on _all_ computers.

 Admin